aehasan/CS125QuizPrepSpring21/week4/QuizPrep.md

 * [Practice Midterm](https://cs125.cs.illinois.edu/quizzes/)
 ## Weightage

 The midterm/exam actually has the same weight as each quiz, but it has a month worth of content.
-Don't stress about it but just treat it like a bigger quiz :)
+It is the same format as the quizzes; it is just cumulative.

 ## Conceptual questions